 Why we picked the iPhone SE (2020):

 This is the best choice for bargain-seeking Apple fans who have their hearts set on an iPhone.
-The new iPhone SE takes the timeless design of the iPhone 6, iPhone 7, and iPhone 8, then puts the latest Apple A13 Bionic processor inside.
-Yes, that’s the same one as in the iPhone 11, and iPhone 11 Pro.
+The new iPhone SE takes the timeless design of the iPhone 6, iPhone 7, and iPhone 8, then puts the Apple A13 Bionic processor inside.
+Yes, that’s the same chip as the iPhone 11 and iPhone 11 Pro.
 It’s the compact iPhone many have been waiting for.

-The 4.7-inch screen is sharp and clear, the latest iOS 14 software is easy to use, and you get access to an excellent library of slick apps and games, plus features like Apple Pay.
-The battery is only small, but it generally lasts for a day with moderate use, and there’s support for wireless charging.
+The 4.7-inch screen is sharp and clear, iOS 14 is easy to use, and you get access to an excellent library of slick apps and games, plus features like Apple Pay.
+The battery is small, but it generally lasts for a day with moderate use, and there’s support for wireless charging.

-There is a great 12-megapixel main camera that takes sharp, crisp, natural-looking photos, and has support for Live Photos.
-There’s a solid 7-megapixel front-facing camera.
-Portrait mode on the front and rear cameras too, plus support for Apple’s most recent camera improvements including Smart HDR and improved stabilization for video.
+There is a great 12MP main camera that takes sharp, crisp, natural-looking photos and has support for Live Photos.
+There’s a solid 7MP front-facing camera, too.
+There’s a portrait mode on the front and rear cameras as well, plus support for Apple’s most recent camera improvements including Smart HDR and improved stabilization for video.

 There’s 64GB of base storage inside, which is sufficient for most people.
 The Apple iPhone SE 2020 is also IP68-rated, which means you don’t need to worry if it goes for a dunk.
 It’s small by modern smartphone standards, and the battery life isn’t the best, but otherwise, it still gives you that superb Apple iPhone experience for very little money.